Table of Contents

 Definition of Radiation Colitis

 Colitis, inflammation of the colon, can be caused by a variety of etiologies.
 It is a common side effect of using radiation therapy when treating abdominal or pelvic malignancy, especially in the treatment of prostate cancer and ovarian cancer.
 An abdominal dosage greater than 1.5 Gray units may result in radiation colitis.
-The condition is characterized by three time periods after the initial exposure: acute, late acute, and chronic.
+The condition is grouped into 3 periods of time after the initial exposure: acute, late acute, and chronic.

 Epidemiology of Radiation Colitis